-\textbf{Distance-Aware Estimation.} DoG \citep{ivgi2023dog} and DoWG \citep{khaled2023dowg} derive the LR by normalizing the distance traveled from initialization by the accumulated gradient norms.
-Similarly, D-Adaptation \citep{defazio2023learning} and Prodigy \citep{mishchenko2023prodigy} estimate the distance to the solution through monotonic lower-bound estimations.
-Unlike SGD, which allows each weight update to be computed independently, these distance-aware methods depend on aggregate statistics that must be calculated globally.
-This increases the per-iteration wall-clock time, delaying convergence.
-This delay is exacerbated by the tendency to yield excessively low LRs in some scenarios.
-Conversely, excessively high LRs are computed when using regularization because the algorithm mistakes the pull of regularization for evidence that the solution is much farther away.
-Lastly, these methods are memory-intensive.
+\textbf{Distance-Aware Estimation.} DoG \cite{ivgi2023dog} and DoWG \cite{khaled2023dowg} derive the LR by normalizing the distance traveled by the accumulated gradient norms.
+Similarly, D-Adaptation \cite{defazio2023learning} and Prodigy \cite{mishchenko2023prodigy} estimate the distance to the solution through lower-bound estimations.
+Unlike normal training, which allows each weight update to be computed independently, these schedulers depend on aggregate statistics that must be calculated globally, increasing the per-iteration wall-clock time.
+Additionally, they are sensitive to their LR growth rate.
+Setting this parameter too low results in excessively small step sizes, and vice versa.
+Moreover, regularization can destabilize their LR estimates by making the solution appear farther away.
+Lastly, they are memory-intensive.
 For instance, D-Adaptation requires 4 times the memory of vanilla SGD, as it must store the current weights, initial weights, and the $s$ and $z$ buffers.

-\textbf{Overall Issues.} Collectively, existing automatic schedulers suffer from several limitations.
-Firstly, they incur extra computational overhead per iteration, which inflates the wall-clock training time.
-While prior works solely focus on convergence in terms of iteration counts, wall-clock time is the truly important metric.
-Secondly, most methods are memory-intensive, requiring multiple auxiliary buffers that scale aggressively with model size.
-Thirdly, some algorithms yield very low LRs, lengthening the training process.
-Fourthly, some schedulers are sensitive to the absolute scale of the loss function, which limits robustness across tasks, datasets, and model architectures.
-Fifthly, some methods introduce new hyperparameters that merely shift the tuning burden of the LR schedule rather than eliminating it.
-Sixthly, some are incompatible with regularization, which is often indispensable for better generalization.
-Lastly, even when these optimizers achieve near-zero training loss, they often generalize poorly to unseen data.
-However, the reasons for this problem have remained opaque.
+\textbf{Polyak-Style Interpolation.} The Polyak-style methods, ALIG \cite{berrada2020training} and SPS \cite{loizou2021stochastic}, set the LR ($\eta_t$) equal to the ratio of the scalar loss to the squared gradient norm:

+The loss term decays the LR from a high initial value during early training to near-zero as the loss approaches zero.
+This approach is simple, but it yields better model performance and convergence speed than previous methods.
+However, it faces three key issues:

+\textbf{Issue 1: }It assumes that convergence happens at a near-zero loss, which does not always hold in practice.
+For example, advanced detection and segmentation tasks often converge at losses far above zero.
+As a result, the method can substantially overestimate $\eta_t$, sometimes even defaulting to $\eta_{\max}$ throughout training.

+\textbf{Issue 2: }It is sensitive to the absolute scales of the training loss and gradient norm.
+Factors like the loss function, regularization magnitude, and architectural complexity affect the ratio of these two quantities greatly.
+Consequently, the LR may become too small, causing sluggish convergence, or too large, constantly hitting its clipping bound.
+Although the L4 algorithm \cite{rolinek2018l4} tried to mitigate this instability by scaling the ratio with a factor $\alpha$, tuning $\alpha$ can be as costly as tuning the LR schedule.